Mexico City Capitanes: Logo and uniforms

-The team's logo consists of a yellow and blue rendering of the Monumento a la Revolución, a landmark of Mexico City, with the word Capitanes, underneath it, and Ciudad de México, in a smaller typography.
+The team's logo consists of a yellow and blue rendering of the Monumento a la Revolución, a landmark of Mexico City, with the word Capitanes underneath it, and Ciudad de México in smaller type.

 Home arena

-The Gimnasio Olímpico Juan de la Barrera was the home arena for the team between 2017 and 2020.
-Located in Mexico City, the venue hosted volleyball at the 1968 Summer Olympics.
+The Gimnasio Olímpico Juan de la Barrera in Mexico City was the home arena for the team between 2017 and 2020.
+The venue hosted volleyball at the 1968 Summer Olympics.

+For the Capitanes' first season in the NBA G League, the 2021–22 saw them temporarily stationed at Fort Worth, Texas in order to play any games at all during the season due to the ongoing effects of the COVID-19 pandemic.
+However, they would not play any games at Fort Worth at all, with home games situated for them this season being held at the Landers Center (home of the Memphis Hustle), the Bert Ogden Arena (home of the Rio Grande Valley Vipers), the Greensboro Coliseum Complex (home of the Greensboro Swarm), and the Michelob Ultra Arena (which hosts the Showcase Cup Tournament, as well as held the NBA G League Ignite for their home games during the season).

-On August 16, 2022, The team announced that the Mexico City Arena would host the team's home games for the NBA G League's 2022–23 season and onwards.
-Although the arena has a full capacity for 22,300 spectators, the team announced the arena will seat a maximum of 8,000 people for Capitanes games.
+Mexico City Arena hosted the team's home games starting with the NBA G League's 2022–23 season onward.
+The arena can hold 22,300 spectators, but usually seating a maximum of 8,000 for Capitanes games.

+Mexican fans call Mexico City Arena "Territorio Capitan" (Captain Territory).

 Season by season

 The following is an overview of all seasons of Capitanes, including performance in national playoffs and international competitions: